NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 EMAP - Electronic map.
 NORM/MAX toggles if map places on map.
 AIRP toggles airports on map (might give some stutter).
 SCAL - Map scale.
 AAA  - Anti aircraft fire zones (LV).
 FRND/HSTL show friendly/hostile zones.
 Green is friendly, red is hostile, yellow is unknown/hostile.
-TIME - Show ZULU time.
-HORI - Show FPI, artificial horizon and ground symbol.
+TIME - Show ZULU time at top of display. (when editing MPOL or RPOL in MSDA menu, time is also shown) HORI - Show FPI, artificial horizon and ground symbol.
 CLR = certain conditions.
 ON = always.
 OFF = only at terrain impact warning.
 CURS - Toggle if cursor is on MI or TI.
 (PEK on MI must be enabled to see/use cursor) DAY  - Map contrast for daytime or NGHT for night time.